National University of Ireland (Maynooth)

-Brandt’s research focuses on ethical issues created by emerging digital technologies over the next 20-30 years, including Smart Cities, IoT, AI and autonomous systems, smart materials, bioelectronics and robotics.
-His approach combines ethics, metaphysics, sociology, futureology and computer science.
+Brandt’s research focuses on current and future threats to human autonomy generated by emerging ICTs?
+This research concerns ethical issues created by emerging digital technologies over the next 20-30 years, including Smart Cities, IoT, AI and autonomous systems, smart materials, bioelectronics and robotics.
+His approach is primarily seated within Applied Philosophy and combines ethics, metaphysics, sociology, futureology and computer science.
 Brandt’s primary influences are Aristotle, Kant, Latour, Bordieu, Nissenbaum, Groffman, Luhmann and Hutchby.

 Brandt is an Assistant Professor in the Philosophy Department of the National University of Ireland (Maynooth), also known as Maynooth University.
 He is an occasional lecturer on ICT ethics and web analytics in the Department of Computer Science.